4d/docs/website/translated_docs/es/ServerWindow/maintenance.md

 This button can be used to launch the verification operation directly, without interrupting the server.
 Note that the server may be noticeably slowed down during the operation.

-All the records and all the indexes of the database are verified.
+Se verifican todos los registros y todos los índices de la base de datos.
 If you want to be able to target the verification or have additional options available, you will need to use the [Maintenance and Security Center](MSC/overview.md) (MSC).

 After verification, a report file is generated in XML format on the server in the [maintenance Logs](Project/architecture.md#logs) folder.
 The **View Report** button (named **Download Report** if the operation was carried out from a remote machine) lets you display the file in your browser.